Spykabore15/ServeUp_Application/ServUp-v2/README.md

 | **Docker Desktop** | Latest | [Download](https://www.docker.com/products/docker-desktop/) | `docker --version` |
 | **Git** (optional) | Latest | [Download](https://git-scm.com/) | `git --version` |

+### Why Docker Desktop is Required

+**Docker Desktop is mandatory** for this project.
+Here's why:

+**What Docker Does:**
+- **Runs PostgreSQL Database:** ServUp v2.0 requires a PostgreSQL database to store all application data.
+Docker runs this database in an isolated container, eliminating the need to install PostgreSQL directly on your system.

+**Benefits of Using Docker:**
+- ✅ **No Manual Database Installation:** You don't need to install and configure PostgreSQL manually
+- ✅ **Consistent Environment:** Database runs the same way on Windows, Mac, and Linux
+- ✅ **Easy Setup:** Database starts with a single command (`docker-compose up -d`)
+- ✅ **Isolated:** Database runs in a container, separate from your system
+- ✅ **Includes pgAdmin:** Database management UI is automatically included

+**What Happens Without Docker:**
+- ❌ **Application Won't Work:** The backend cannot connect to the database
+- ❌ **Database Errors:** You'll see connection errors when starting the server
+- ❌ **Missing Dependency:** The application requires a PostgreSQL database to function

+**Alternative (Not Recommended):**
+If you cannot use Docker, you would need to:
+1. Install PostgreSQL 16+ manually on your system
+2. Create the database `servup_db` manually
+3. Configure database credentials
+4. Update the `.env` file with your database connection details
+5. This process is more complex and error-prone

+**We strongly recommend using Docker Desktop** for the easiest setup experience.

 ### Verify Installation

 Run these commands in your terminal to verify installations: